stonecharioteer/blog/source/about/index.rst

 Hi!
 I'm Vinay Keerthi.

 I am a software developer based in Bangalore, India.
-I write about technology, Python, Raspberry Pi, the Internet of Things, and I also speak at Meetups and Conferences.
+I write about technology, Rust, Python, Raspberry Pi, the Internet of Things, and I also speak at Meetups and Conferences.

-I currently work at Visa Inc, the credit processing company, where I work for the Data Platform team, helping them build tools and services to orchestrate the flow of data across Visa.
+I currently work at Merkle Science, where I build internal tools that help accelerate developer productivity and data engineering.

+Previously, I've worked at Visa Inc, building tools and internal services that powered the Data Platform team, and before that, I worked at GKN Driveline, helping the Engineers automate mathematical calculations that power cars around the world.

-The stuff I enjoy building are usually distributed systems, developer tools and the odd automations that no one else usually enjoys.
+The stuff I enjoy building are usually distributed systems, developer tools and the odd automation that no one else usually enjoys.
 I love making things work like clockwork.

 I have a :ref:`code of values<personal-code>` that I adhere to, and I